Xquic: Tale summary

-In the account told by the Popol Vuh, Xquic went to investigate a calabash tree where the Lords of Xibalba had displayed the severed head of Hun Hunahpu, whom they had sacrificed.
+In the account told by the Popol Vuh centuries after from the Izapa stelae, Xquic went to investigate a calabash tree where the Lords of Xibalba had displayed the severed head of Hun Hunahpu, whom they had sacrificed.
 Upon arriving she was curious as to the strange fruit that it bore, in the shape of a skull, and the head of Hun Hunahpu instructed the maiden to reach out and take one.
 As she did so the skull spat upon her hand, and through this act she became pregnant with Hun Hunahpu's twin sons.